Starts in:

 Advarra

 Dan Eisenman is Executive Director of Biosafety Services at Advarra, a large clinical research compliance company.
-Dan heads a commercial IBC with over 1,000 clinical and basic science research sites across North America.
-Prior to joining Advarra Dan was the Biosafety Officer at the Medical University of South Carolina and UNC Chapel Hill.
-Dan holds a PhD in molecular biology and immunology, various biosafety certifications (RBP, SM(NRCM), CBSP) and a Regulatory Affairs Pharmaceuticals certificate from the Regulatory Affairs Professionals Society.
+Dan heads a commercial IBC overseeing over 1,300 basic science and clinical research sites and institutions.
+Prior to joining Advarra Dan was the Biosafety Officer at the Medical University of South Carolina and University of North Carolina at Chapel Hill.
+Dan holds a PhD in Molecular Biology and Immunology as well as various biosafety certifications such as RBP(ABSA), CBSP(ABSA) and SM(NRCM).
+Dan also holds a Regulatory Affairs Pharmaceuticals certificate from the Regulatory Affairs Professionals Society (RAPS).

 COURSE FEES